awsdocs/amazon-workmail-administration-guide/doc_source/what_is.md

 ## Amazon WorkMail System Requirements<a name="accessing_workmail"></a>

 Amazon WorkMail works with all major mobile devices and operating systems that support the Exchange ActiveSync protocol\.
-These include the iPad, iPhone, Amazon Fire, Android, Windows Phone, and BlackBerry 10\.
+These devices include the iPad, iPhone, Android, and Windows Phone\.
 Users of macOS can add their Amazon WorkMail account to their Mail, Calendar, and Contacts apps\.

-You can access Amazon WorkMail from Microsoft Outlook\.
-You must have a valid Microsoft Outlook license to use it with Amazon WorkMail, which offers native support for the following versions:
+If you have a valid Microsoft Outlook license, you can access Amazon WorkMail using the following versions of Microsoft Outlook:
 + Outlook 2007, Outlook 2010, Outlook 2013, Outlook 2016, and Outlook 2019
 + Outlook 2010 and Outlook 2013 Click\-to\-Run
 + Outlook for Mac 2011, Outlook 2016 for Mac, and Outlook 2019 for Mac

-Amazon WorkMail supports IMAP clients\.
-For the required configuration, see [Connect to your IMAP Client Application](https://docs.aws.amazon.com/workmail/latest/userguide/using_IMAP_client.html)\.
-POP3 clients are not currently supported\.

-You can access Amazon WorkMail using the web application: https://*alias*\.awsapps\.com/mail\.
+The Amazon WorkMail web application is accessed at `https://alias.awsapps.com/mail`\.
+Amazon WorkMail can also be used with IMAP clients\.
+For more information, see [Setting Up Email Clients for Amazon WorkMail](https://docs.aws.amazon.com/workmail/latest/userguide/clients.html) in the *Amazon WorkMail User Guide*\.

 ## Amazon WorkMail Concepts<a name="workmail_concepts"></a>